 - Old linen is recycled to friends, family and anyone else who needs it; otherwise it goes into a charity textile bin at Kilninver School.
-Towels are used in the Kitchen or for cleaning.
+Towels are used in the kitchen or for cleaning.

-- To make the garden wildlife friendly we have tried to ensure it offers a variety of habitats.
-Shelter, places to breed, feed & take water are all available and the pollen from the flowers at the neighbouring Arduaine garden means that birds, insects and butterflies are easy to spot.
-Our bird feeder in front of the dining room keep both birds and guests happy, with plenty of unusual varieties to spot – look out for our very own bat box placed in the woods next to the Cedar Wing.
+- Wildlife – seals, otters, herons and many different types of marine birds can be seen in the sea water in front of the hotel, along with Buzzards, Osprey and Sea Eagles which circle frequently in the local area.
+To make the garden wildlife friendly we have tried to ensure it offers a variety of habitats.
+Shelter, places to breed, feed and take water are all available and the pollen from the flowers at the neighbouring Arduaine Garden means that birds, insects and butterflies are easy to spot.
+Our bird feeder in front of the dining room keep both birds and guests happy, with plenty of unusual varieties to spot – look out for our very own bat box placed in the woods next to the Sea View Lodge.
 We had to re-house a colony of bats there in July 2011, after discovering them in our boiler room after a storm blew the roof, and their home, away!
 They are happily settled now.

-- We use natural products whenever possible using local craftsmen & artists.
+- We use natural products whenever possible using local craftsmen and artists.
 We engage local tradesmen for all our building work and restoration projects and source all replacement products using the recycle, restore, refurbish ethos.

 - We recently installed our first E-car charge point.
 We can now be found on the official Charge Place Scotland map.